-Civilization: The Collective Life focuses on shared human experience.
+Civilization: The Way We Live Now focuses on shared human experience.
 We may have never been on a Dreamliner or attended the Academy Awards or met Paris Hilton, but we know all about them, whether we want to or not.
 Most of us have never come face with an Al Qaeda operative either, but we all have to take off our shoes at security.
-In his book Civilization (2011), the historian Niall Ferguson notes: “These days most people around the world dress in much the same way: the same jeans, the same sneakers, the same T-shirts...
-It is one of the greatest paradoxes of modern history that a system designed to offer infinite choice to the individual has ended up homogenizing humanity.”
-This strange paradox is at the heart of Civilization: The Collective Life.
+In his book Civilization (2011), the historian Niall Ferguson notes: “These days most people around the world dress in much the same way: the same jeans, the same sneakers, the same T-shirts… It is one of the greatest paradoxes of modern history that a system designed to offer infinite choice to the individual has ended up homogenizing humanity.”
+This strange paradox is at the heart of Civilization: The Way We Live Now.

-Major areas to be addressed in the exhibition:
+Major areas that are addressed in the exhibition:

 1. Habitation.
 Where we live.
 The human ‘hive’: cities, towns, villages, housing structures.

 2. Sustenance.
 How we maintain physical life.
 Food, drink, medicine, systems of supply and monitoring

 3. Production.
 What we make.
 By hand, by machine.
 Technology.